Distance Education for Faculty

 • Assign a practice test, early: It is highly recommended that you offer your students a practice test so they may experience Proctorio or your virtual proctoring setup early in the term.
 The practice test should be low-stakes and occur during the add-drop period so that students have time to drop the class should they decide not to participate.

 • Be prepared for students to request an exception: A small number of your students are likely to object to the use of Proctorio or online proctoring.
-For the Winter and Spring 2021 terms, instructors are not required to accept students' requests for exception to Proctorio or other video-based proctoring except as a mandated accommodation sanctioned by the Center for Students with Disabilities.
 However, instructors are encouraged to engage their students in meaningful conversations about issues of access and technical barriers associated with Proctorio.

 • Consider alternatives: The use of assessments that resist academic dishonesty may help limit the frequency of frustrated students and faculty!